-b.
-On or around Between 19 May 2022 and 6 July 2022 at [Omitted], the Respondent has carried out or caused to be carried out prescribed electrical work in a negligent or incompetent manner being an offence under section 143(a)(i) of the Act, IN THAT, he failed to carry out testing on Prescribed Electrical Work he supervised and certified.
+- b.
+Between 9 May and 2 December 2022 at [Omitted], The Respondent has carried out or caused to be carried out prescribed electrical work in a negligent or incompetent manner being an offence under section 143(a)(i) of the Act, IN THAT, he: - i.
+Failed to carry out testing on Prescribed Electrical Work he supervised and certified; and/or - ii.
+Failed to have High-Risk Prescribed Electrical Work supervised or carried out by him inspected before it was connected to the supply.